apache/apex-core/dimension_computation_store.md

 </configuration>
 ```

-Above operator configuration is one to be used for highly loaded application where the input rate of quite high.
+The above operator configuration is to be used for a highly loaded application where the input rate is quite high.
 To sustain the load, the Dimensions Computation operator is partitioned 8 times and the queue capacity is also increased.

-## Advanced concepts
+## Advanced Concepts

 <a link="partitioning">
 ### Partitioning

-Dimensions Computation operator can be statically partitioned for higher processing throughput.
+The Dimensions Computation operator can be statically partitioned for higher processing throughput.
-This can be done by adding following attributes for DimensionsComputation operator in properties xml.
+This can be done by adding following attributes for the DimensionsComputation operator in an application's properties.xml or in your dt-site.xml.

 ```xml
 <property>